raphaelschaad/dotfiles/ios-code-guidelines.md

     BOOL directionsMatch = signbit(velocity.x) == signbit(translation.x);

 ### Prefixes
 According to Apple's [Coding Guidelines for Cocoa](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingBasics.html#//apple_ref/doc/uid/20001281-1002226-BBCJECED) "Use prefixes when naming classes, protocols, functions, constants, and typedef structures.
-Do not use prefixes when naming methods; methods exist in a name space created by the class that defines them."
+Do not use prefixes when naming methods; methods exist in a namespace created by the class that defines them."
 When *extending* other objects functionality by either adding a category or subclassing, however, a prefix can be a nice reminder:

     [NSObject rs_doSomething]; // "ah, my method!"